 Most kids in the U.S. join kindergarten at the age of five; the birthday cutoff in most states is on or before September 1.
 In states like Maine, Connecticut, and Virginia, some students may not turn 5 until after months to the school year with some as late as December 31.
 This often raises complicated issues for parents of late summer and fall babies in determining when to enroll their kids in schools.

 According to Anupan Jena, a physician and economist at Harvard Medical School, its relative age and relative immaturity of kids born in August in any given class that increases their likelihood to be diagnosed and treated for ADHD.

 Jena and his team used insurance claims data of more than 407,000 kids who were born from 2007 to 2009.
-In the States that require children to be 5 years old in September 1 to join kindergarten, Kids born in August were 34% more likely to be diagnosed with ADHD more than those born nearly a year earlier in September, which is just after the cut off date.
+In the States that require children to be 5 years old on September 1 to join kindergarten, kids born in August were 34% more likely to be diagnosed with ADHD more than those born nearly a year earlier in September, which is just after the cut off date.